roszenil/mytutorials/docs/discrete/hisse_revbayesEnglish.md

 + ``mvScale( q_01, weight=2 )`` this proposal rescales the original value of $$q_{01}$$ twice per iteration.
 + ``mvSlide(speciation_alpha[i],delta=0.20,tune=true,weight=2.0)`` this proposal is a window that slides through values of the parameter and tunes the size of the window as the MCMC advances.
-+ ``mvBetaSimplex(root_frequencies, alpha=0.5, weight=2)``  this function proposes two values in the interval (0,1) that added result in 1.
++ ``mvDirichletSimplex(root_frequencies,tune=true,weight=2)``  this function proposes two values in the interval (0,1) that added result in 1.
 They represent the frequency at which we would find the state 0 or the state 1 at the root of the tree.
 + ``mvElementSwapSimplex(root_frequencies, weight=3)`` this function proposes to swap the frequencies.
 For example, if we had (0.4, 0.6), elementswap exchanges the position of those values (0.6,0.4).

 Just as discussed in the lectures, each of this proposals are going to contribute to the posterior odds, and if those improve they may get accepted.